Guglielmucci/Python_Fundamental_M01_Gardening-Guardian/README.md

 from basic sensor validation to comprehensive agricultural monitoring systems

 > [!WARNING]
 > This Exam was closed on 2026-03-25.
-The project subjects may have changed
+The project subjects may have changed.